Black & Bruised

 - Stout Strength: Jackpot, Bronto Sore and Odiva.

 - Straw Misogynist: Old Master has "old-fashioned" views on women.
-If Maiaguru didn't paid him upfront, he wouldn't had even bothered to train her.
+If Maiaguru didn't pay him upfront, he wouldn't have even bothered to train her.

 - Super Hero: El Luchador is one in his hometown.